Texiwill/aac-lib/ovfimport/README.md

 - <a href=https://github.com/Texiwill/aac-lib/tree/master/>List of Tools</a>

 ## import
+This script uses ovftool (originally govc) to import OVA/OVFs into VMware vSphere providing the following benefits:

+	- Import a directory of OVA/OVFs, including those in a .zip file
+	- Uses a key/value configuration file for storing settings,
+	- the ability to specify the name of the keys for a run.
+To allow import of different instances of the same OVA/OVF
+	- Aids in deploying by listing possible settings not already covered by the key/value configuration file

-2 scripts to use govc or ovftool to import a directory full of ova and ovf files.
-The ovftool will automatically unpack .zip files containing OVFs and its files as well as take a single OVA/OVF as an argument.
+ov-import.sh will automatically unpack .zip files containing OVFs and its files as well as take a single OVA/OVF as an argument.

 While this work started with the govc-import.sh it soon transitioned to the ov-import.sh as ovftool handles all the OVA/OVFs generally used.
 Govc